prometheus-protocol/prometheus-protocol/README.md

   - Handling the OAuth2 `/authorize` and `/token` endpoints.
   - Issuing, signing, and managing JWTs (JSON Web Tokens).
   - Serving public keys via the `/.well-known/jwks.json` endpoint for JWT validation.
-  - Processing payments by calling the ICRC-2 Ledger canister.
+  - Processing payments by calling ICRC-2 Ledger canisters.

 - **`oauth_frontend` (The Login UI):** A dedicated UI canister that provides a user-friendly interface for the authentication process.
 Its primary roles are:
   - Integrating with `@dfinity/auth-client` to handle the login flow with Internet Identity.